 If you don’t have any assets like a house or a car that can be used as collateral, this won’t be an option unless you can find a co-signer who trusts you and is willing to put their assets on the line.

-And, if you do have assets of your own, you’d have to be willing to take on the risk.
+And, if you have assets of your own, you’d have to be willing to take on the risk.
 Therefore, the benefit of conducting a credit card balance transfer is that you can apply for one without collateral.

-You can save yourself a lot of money by transferring money between credit cards if you take advantage of low promotional interest rates or temporarily interest-free periods.
+You can save a lot of money by transferring money between credit cards if you take advantage of low promotional interest rates or temporarily interest-free periods.

 But you can find yourself paying even more than you owed on your old card if you aren’t consistent with repayments.